Xiaomi SU7: Ford CEO Jim Farley's favourite EV

 ► Xiaomi’s first EV launches in China

-Pricing has been announced for the breakthrough EV and the cost is startlingly cheap, considering the level of performance on offer: in China the regular car is priced from 219,900 yuan, equivalent to just £24k at current exchange rates, rising to 299,900 yuan for the range-topping Max (or £33k).
+Pricing had been announced when the car launched in April 2024 and it is startlingly cheap considering the level of performance on offer: in China the regular car is priced from 219,900 yuan, equivalent to just £24k at current exchange rates, rising to 299,900 yuan for the range-topping Max (or £33k).

 Unveiled in Shanghai in late 2023, the SU7 (SU being short for Speed Ultra) will spearhead a £8.9 billion push into electric cars for the smartphone maker – and there are big plans ahead.